Khenz0/MusicMood-ReactJS/README.md

-# MusicMood: A Music Player App Built for Mood-based Playlists on ReactJS
+# MusicMood: A Music Player App Built for Mood-based Playlists on ReactJS using Spotify API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is integrated with Spotify API.